HPAS

 • Tax base, Pros and Cons of Special Category status

-• Appraisal of education, health, physical and financial infrastructure development
+• Appraisal of education, health, and financial infrastructure

-📌 Note: All topics/subjects under SUB UNIT–3 are relevant to the State of Himachal Pradesh.
+📌 All topics under SUB UNIT–3 are relevant to Himachal Pradesh.

 🔸 UNIT–II: SCIENCE, TECHNOLOGY & INNOVATION